-Millennials are the fastest growing generation at work right now, and among the most diverse generation in U.S. History.
+Millennials are the largest generation at work right now, and among the most diverse generation in world history.

 Fittingly called "Generation Y," they are entrepreneurial, innovative, and ambitious.
 And although they tend to get a bad rap, the Millennial workforce is comprised of people who value real-time feedback and collaboration, expect opportunities to learn and develop, and prefer purpose over pay.